Deeptansu-Khanra/Deeptansu-Khanra/README.md

 <h1 align="center">Hi 👋, I am Deeptansu Khanra</h1>
-<h3 align="center">A pre-final year Power Engineering undergrad of Jadavpur University.
+<h3 align="center">A Final year Power Engineering undergrad of Jadavpur University.
 My interests lies in Software Development
   specially Frontend Web Development and Analyst roles including Python which I feel would provide me a good start to my career as an Engineering fresher.
   Looking forward to work in a team of like minded professionals to enhance my Software Development